SamReha/RoodBoi/README.md

 # RoodBoi
-A compact, portable GameBoy emulator written in C++11 with SFML Check us out at https://github.com/SamReha/RoodBoi/
+A compact, portable GameBoy emulator written in C++11 with SFML.
+Check us out at https://github.com/SamReha/RoodBoi/

 ## TO DO